Nelson-Dominici/Chat-API/README.md

 <h4> friendAccountDeleted </h4>
 <p>
-The friend Account Deleted event will be emitted from the server when a friend of the client deletes his own account, it will contain the number and name of the old friend.
+The friendAccountDeleted event will be emitted from the server when a friend of the client deletes his own account, it will contain the number and name of the old friend.
 </p>

 ```javascript